Softeeng/Medication-Reminder/README.md

 # Medication Reminder App

-A simpledesktop application built with **Python** and **Tkinter** that allows you to schedule, track, and get notified about your medications.
+A simple desktop application built with **Python** and **Tkinter** that allows you to schedule, track, and get notified about your medications.

 ---